Estimated Charge Rates & Times

 That said it still makes sense to buy the fastest charger you can afford because your next EV will almost certainly be capable of a faster charge rate than your current model.

-The cells highlighted in purple indicate the optimal EVSE per model.
+We've outlined all the information in the table below.
+Note, the cells highlighted in purple indicate the optimal EVSE per model.

-If this is all too complicated and you need help, you're not alone!
+If this is all still too complicated and you need help, you're not alone!
 Don't hesitate to contact us on email or by phone.